willyhorizont/learn_programming_languages_with_javascript/readme.txt

 3. object/dictionary/associative-array/hash/hashmap/map/unordered-list-key-value-pair-data-structure can store dynamic data type and dynamic value
 4. array/list/slice/ordered-list-data-structure can store dynamic data type and dynamic value
 5. support passing functions as arguments to other functions
-6. support returning functions as values from other functions (closure)
+6. support returning functions as values from other functions
 7. support assigning functions to variables
 8. support storing functions in data structures like array/list/slice/ordered-list-data-structure or object/dictionary/associative-array/hash/hashmap/map/unordered-list-key-value-pair-data-structure